beaumontlab/antonie/README.md

 > $ antonie -f SRR956947.fastq -a Escherichia\_coli\_K\_12\_substr\_\_MG1655\_uid57779/\*.gff -r Escherichia\_coli\_K\_12\_substr\_\_MG1655\_uid57779/\*.fna > report

-And the resulting report should look like this <http://ds9a.nl/antonie/SRR956947/report.htm>
+And the resulting report should look like this <http://ds9a.nl/antonie/SRR956947/report.html>

 FUTURE DIRECTION
 ================
-We are aiming for compatability with the [Galaxy Project](http://galaxyproject.org/).
+We are aiming for compatibility with the [Galaxy Project](http://galaxyproject.org/).
 In addition, the program needs to automate its detection of quality, and not draw conclusions on bad data, but suggest filtering instead.